 - Muscle Strengthening – Strong muscles support the joints, improve balance and strengthen bones.
 This may include resistance bands, weights or gym machines.

 - Flexibility – Exercises for flexibility improve the mobility of joints and muscles, this might include Yoga, Pilates, muscle stretches and gently moving the joints to their limit.
+You can join some online pilates training courses too.

 - Fitness – These activities focus on the larger muscles in the body rather than a specific area and usually increase breathing rate, for example, a brisk walk.